G-sharp minor

 G-sharp minor is a minor scale based on G♯, consisting of the pitches G♯, A♯, B, C♯, D♯, E, and F♯.
 Its key signature has five sharps.

 Its relative major is B major.
-Its parallel major, G-sharp major, is usually replaced by its enharmonic equivalent of A-flat major, since G-sharp major has an Fdouble sharp in its key signature, making it less convenient to use.
-A-flat minor, its enharmonic, has seven flats, whereas G-sharp minor only has five sharps; thus G-sharp minor is sometimes used as the parallel minor for A-flat major.
-(The same enharmonic situation occurs with the keys of D-flat major and C-sharp minor, and in some cases, with the keys of G-flat major and F-sharp minor).
+Its parallel major, G-sharp major, features an Fdouble sharp in its key signature, and is usually written as the enharmonic equivalent of A-flat major with only four flats.

 The G-sharp natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The G-sharp harmonic minor and melodic minor scales are:

 Scale degree chords

 The scale degree chords of G-sharp minor are: